Spark Joy and Order Your Chaos

 The first bag is self-explanatory but be sure to go and put it in the front seat of your car in sight right away so you take it to the charity bin next time you get in the car.
 Trust me, you’ll get sick of looking at it and will drop it off!

-Bag 2 is for me to sell on Gumtree/eBay and turn this gear into cold hard cash.
+Bag 2 is for me to sell online and turn this gear into cold hard cash.
 So easy, just take a photo on your phone of the item – lying flat or get someone to snap you wearing it.
 Be sure to show all angles if it makes sense and include as much detail in the description as possible (sizes, etc).
 Check out similar items to gauge your price point and don’t be too cheap, people will pay for quality and trendy brands.
 Note any imperfections as items don’t need to be perfect, they are being sold as used just be honest.
 Decide if you’re happy to post things nationally which gives you a bigger market and be sure to reply to questions etc as needed.
 That’s it.

 Bag 3 is all about hosting a clothes swap party which is great fun and it's an excuse to socialise and drink champagne?
 Get your friends to also go through their closets and bring all the gear they no longer wear to your party.
 All the items are put on display around the room with pants together, dresses together, accessories together, etc. This makes it super easy for everyone to sift through and browse.
 If anyone likes something, they pin their name on it.
 After everyone has looked at all items and pinned items they like, everyone tries items on they liked.
 If there is only one name on an item and the person likes it and it fits, it’s theirs!
 If there are multiple names on an item you pull names from a hat or do some friendly negotiation to work out who gets what.
 This is shopping without money and you drink champagne with your mates, bonus!
 You might even all bring a plate and do it over dinner – many options!
 So you don’t make money just save it by not shopping!